Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and option pricing: Introduction

+\item \textit{A transform-based weak-error analysis on bounded frequency windows.} Starting from the exact finite-$\tau$ transform recursion, we derive a second-order discrete Volterra reduction and compare it quantitatively with the continuous fractional Riccati equation.
+This leads to weak-error bounds for the \emph{truncated} Carr--Madan pricing functional on bounded frequency windows of the form $C_1\tau^{-\alpha}+C_2(\alpha)\tau^{-(1-\alpha)}$ under an admissible-strip assumption and local-in-frequency control.
+Since $\alpha\in(1/2,1)$, the slower-decaying term is the $\tau^{-(1-\alpha)}$ branch.
+Its coefficient $C_2(\alpha)$ is inherited from the vanishing coefficients that appear in the weakly singular baseline approximation and in the discrete-to-continuous Volterra/resolvent comparison, and satisfies $C_2(\alpha)\to0$ as $\alpha\uparrow1^-$.

+\item \textit{FFT-accelerated simulation across rough and classical regimes.} We build a CDQ--FFT implementation of the INAR($\infty$) recursion with $\mathcal O(\tau\log^2\tau)$ cost per path.
+The same simulator architecture prices European and path-dependent contracts and also applies to the classical Heston case $\alpha=1$ when one uses the degenerate Markovian kernel from Remark~\ref{rem:alpha-one-kernel}.

+\item \textit{A unified numerical study across payoff classes.} We benchmark the scheme on European options, illustrate its use for Asian, lookback, and barrier contracts, compare implied-volatility slices with several recent rough Heston schemes, and examine the model-implied volatility surface. \end{enumerate}

-We use the simulator to study the implied-volatility surface, comparing the roughness specification ($\alpha < 1$) with the classical benchmark ($\alpha=1$); see Figure~\ref{fig:iv_surface}.
-The roughness specification ($\alpha<1$) reproduces key empirical features---most notably the steep short-maturity ATM skew with power-law decay---whereas the classical model produces a much flatter skew.
+We also use the simulator to study the implied-volatility surface and compare the rough case $\alpha<1$ with the classical benchmark $\alpha=1$; see Figure~\ref{fig:iv_surface}.
+Under the parameter choices used in our experiments, the rough specification produces a steeper short-maturity at-the-money skew together with an approximately power-law-like decay, whereas the classical model yields a much flatter skew.

-\paragraph{Roadmap.} Section~\ref{sec2} develops the discrete-time microstructural foundation: we introduce the bivariate cumulative INAR($\infty$) model, state the assumptions and parameterization, derive the renewal representation, and prove the scaling limit to rough Heston (Theorem~\ref{theorem1}), together with the parameter/correlation mapping (see \eqref{eq:mu-nu-map} and \eqref{correlation}).
-Section~\ref{sec:numerical} presents the FFT-accelerated INAR simulator and a comprehensive numerical study covering European and path-dependent options, together with an implied-volatility surface diagnostic for the rough case $\alpha=0.62$.
-Section~\ref{sec:weak-euro} establishes finite-horizon \emph{weak-error bounds} for option pricing that quantifies the bias of the INAR-based approximation and its Brownian prelimit, offering guidance on the choice of the discretization level~$\tau$.
-Section~\ref{sec:numerical} provides numerical experiments for European options and path-dependent options such as Asian, lookback and barrier options that illustrates the efficiency of our proposed method.
+\paragraph{Roadmap} Section~\ref{sec:INAR_to_rH} develops the discrete-time microstructural foundation: we introduce the bivariate cumulative INAR($\infty$) model, state the assumptions and parameterization, derive the renewal representation, and prove the scaling limit to the rough Heston model, together with the parameter and correlation mapping.
+Section~\ref{sec:weak-euro} develops the transform-based weak-error analysis for truncated Carr--Madan pricing on bounded frequency windows.
+Section~\ref{sec:numerical} presents the FFT-accelerated INAR simulator and the core numerical experiments.
 Section~\ref{sec:conclusion} concludes.
-Technical proofs and auxiliary results are collected in the Appendix.
+Longer proofs and supporting technical results are collected in the appendices.